primeforcefrankfurt/aem-project-archetype/README.md

 There are just two parts of the project template:

-* bundles: Java bundle containing core functionality OSGi services, Sling Models services and component-related Java code like servlets.
+* bundles: Java bundle containing core functionality OSGi services, Sling Models and component-related Java code like servlets.
 * apps: The components content package including: components, templates,  clientlibs

 ## How to build